cs4118/recitations/D-Freezer/freezer.md

 };
 ```

 Note, the dot notation is a C99 feature that allows you to set specific fields of the struct by name in an initializer.
+This notaion is also called [designated initializers](http://gcc.gnu.org/onlinedocs/gcc/Designated-Inits.html).
 Also, not every function needs to be implemented.
 You will need to figure out what is and is not necessary.
+"To see an example of a bare minimum scheduler, see the [idle_sched_class](https://elixir.bootlin.com/linux/v4.19.50/source/kernel/sched/idle.c#L457), which is the scheduling policy used when no other tasks are ready to be executed.

 As you can see, CFS initializes the `struct sched_class` function pointers to the CFS implementation.
 Two things of note here.
 First, the convention is to name the struct `<class_name>_sched_class`, so CFS names it `fair_sched_class`.
 The second thing of note is to name a particular class's functions as `<function_name>_<class_name>`.
 For example, the CFS implementation of `enqueue_task` as `enqueue_task_fair`.
 Now, every time the Kernel needs to call function, it can call can simply call `p->sched_class-><function()>`.
 Here, `p` is of the type `task_struct *`, `sched_class` is a pointer within the `task_struct` pointing to an instanece of `struct sched_class`, and the `<function()>` points the spesific implementaion of the the function to be called().